davidly/rvos/README.md

     * The tests folder has test apps written in C. These build with both old and new g++ for RISC-V.
     * rvos can run rvos on both Windows and Linux; the emulator can emulate itself nested arbitrarily deeply (slowly).
     * Linux system call emulation isn't great.
 It's just good enough to test RISC-V emulation.
+    * Build for MacOS using the Linux build scripts (m.sh, etc.)
+    * rvos only runs static-linked RISC-V .elf files.
+Use the -static flag with ld.

 Both the  old g++ compiler that targets the RISC-V SiPeed K210 hardware and the latest https://github.com/riscv-collab/riscv-gnu-toolchain targeting Linux for RISC-V are supported.